timm/shape/README.md

 - _SHape_: language independent methods to support command-line development using bash, Github, vim, and tmux.
 - Language dependent tricks.
 The repo implements _Gold_ (the Gawk object layer).
-  This is my preferred way of coding in Gawk.

 ## How